pgillet/my-resume/webcontent/index.md

-# Hello, world! from Pascal GILLET - DevOps/Data Engineering/Software Development
+# Pascal GILLET - DevOps/Data Engineering/Software Development

+Hello, world!
 I am a software engineer specialized in Big Data with a growing interest in AI/ML/DL.

 In my everyday work, I am involved in cloud computing and data management in general: issues related to the capture, storage, retrieval, sharing, analysis and visualization of (big) data.

-I define myself as a technical person and I love getting my hands in the code.
+I define myself as a technical person and I love getting my hands into the code.

 This resume is primarily for myself to keep track of the really boring details of my professional life.